swaggerexpert/json-pointer/README.md

 The [Immutable.js](https://immutable-js.com/) Evaluation Realm is an integration layer that enables evaluation of JSON Pointer expressions on Immutable.js structures.

-Before using the Immutable.js Evaluation Realm, you need to install the `immutable` packages:
+Before using the Immutable.js Evaluation Realm, you need to install the `immutable` package:

 ```sh
  $ npm install --save immutable